Reducing false alarms with multi-sensor correlation in Python

 rolling_std = aligned_df.rolling(window=window_size, min_periods=2).std()

-# Compute z-scores per sensor, handling division by zero
+# Compute z-scores per sensor, treating a zero std (flatline) as undefined.

 z_scores = (aligned_df - rolling_mean) / rolling_std.replace(0, np.nan)